openhab/openhab-addons/bundles/org.openhab.binding.webthing/README.md

 ## Thing Configuration
-Due to the discovery support no manual Thing configuration is required.
+Due to the discovery support, no manual Thing configuration is required.
 However, under certain circumstances textual Thing configuration may be preferred.
-In this case the webThingURI has to be configured as shown in the .things file below:
+In this case, the webThingURI has to be configured as shown in the .things file below:
 ```
 Thing webthing:generic:motionsensor [ webThingURI="http://192.168.1.27:9496/" ]
 ```

 ## Channels

-The supported channels depends on the WebThing device that is connected.
+The supported channels depend on the WebThing device that is connected.
 Each mappable WebThing property will be mapped the a dedicated channel.
 For instance, to support the motion property of a Motion-Sensor WebThing, a dedicated "motion" channel will be created, automatically.

 ## Full Example
 In the example below WebThings provided by the [Internet Monitor Service](https://pypi.org/project/internet-monitor-webthing/) will be connected.